What is infertility and how common is it?

 - These follicles come from the vast follicle pool that a woman is born with, but she will ovulate only about 300-400 eggs during her reproductive life.

-- Starting at birth, the follicle pool is continually depleted by natural atresia, which is a programmed degeneration in which the degenerated follicles are simply absorbed into the regular ovarian tissue.
+- Starting at birth, the follicle pool is continually depleted by natural atresia, which is like a programmed degeneration in which the degenerated follicles are simply absorbed into the regular ovarian tissue.

 - Likewise, the follicles recruited for possible ovulation each cycle will go into atresia.